Zunaeed-Imran/Basic_Problem_solve/README.md

      so, LCM = 2 * 2 * 3 * 10 = 120

-10. GCD of two numbers
+10. GCD of two numbers.

 - not done
 - The greatest common divisor